kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 are tracked strictly **in memory** in the `nodeInfoSnapshot` as temporary state before final binding:

-1. **If the active node is a leaf `PodGroup`:** Runs the flat, single-level `PodGroupSchedulingAlgorithm` (simulating member pod placements in memory) and returns the status.
+1. **If the active node is a leaf `PodGroup`:** Runs the same logic as in the flat, single-level `PodGroupSchedulingDefaultAlgorithm` (simulating member pod placements in memory) and returns the status.
 2. **If the active node is a `CompositePodGroup`:**
    * Recursively executes `podGroupSchedulingDefaultAlgorithm` for each child group (storing simulated assignments in memory).